arslanmusaddiq/1DT308-Introductory-Project/labs/1_input_output.md

-# Lab 2 - external
+# Lab 2 - external input and outputs

 In this assignment we are going to work with user-input through a button circuit and also introduce a new form of output (sound).